House of Habsburg: Multilingualism

-In the early years of the family's ascendancy, neither Rudolf I nor Albert I appear to have spoken French.
-By contrast, Charles V of Habsburg is well known some having been fluent in several languages.
-He was native in French and also knew Dutch from his youth in Flanders.
+In the early years of the family's ascendancy, neither Rudolf I nor Albert I appears to have spoken French.
+By contrast, Charles V of Habsburg is well known as having been fluent in several languages.
+He was a native speaker of French and also knew Dutch from his youth in Flanders.
 He later added some Castilian Spanish, which he was required to learn by the Castilian Cortes Generales.
 He could also speak some Basque, acquired by the influence of the Basque secretaries serving in the royal court.
-He gained a decent command of German following the Imperial election of 1519, though he never spoke it as well as French.
+He gained a decent command of German following the Imperial election of 1519.
 A witticism sometimes attributed to Charles was: "I speak Spanish/Latin [depending on the source] to God, Italian to women, French to men and German to my horse."

 Latin was the administrative language of the Empire until the aggressive promotion of German by Joseph II in the late 18th century, which was partly reversed by his successors.
-From the 16th century, most if not all Habsburgs spoke French as well as German, and many also spoke Italian.
-Ferdinand I, Maximilian II and Rudolf II addressed the Bohemian Assembly in Czech, even though it is not clear that they were fluent.
-By contrast, there is little evidence that later Habsburgs in the 17th and 18th centuries spoke Czech, with the probable exception of Ferdinand III who made several stays in Bohemia and appears to have spoken Czech while there.
-In the 19th century, Francis I had notions of Czech, and Ferdinand I spoke it decently.
+From the 16th century most if not all Habsburgs spoke French as well as German and many also spoke Italian.
+Ferdinand I, Maximilian II and Rudolf II addressed the Bohemian Diet in Czech, even though it is not clear that they were fluent.
+By contrast there is little evidence that later Habsburgs in the 17th and 18th centuries spoke Czech, with the probable exception of Ferdinand III, who had several stays in Bohemia and appears to have spoken Czech while there.
+In the 19th century Francis I had some Czech and Ferdinand I spoke it decently.

 Franz Joseph received a bilingual early education in French and German, then added Czech and Hungarian and later Italian and Polish.
-He also learned Latin and Greek.
-After the end of the Habsburg Monarchy, Otto von Habsburg was fluent in English, French, German, Hungarian, Italian, Spanish and Portuguese.
+He also studied Latin and Greek.
+After the end of the Habsburg Monarchy Otto von Habsburg was fluent in English, French, German, Hungarian, Croatian, Italian, Spanish and Portuguese.